-There is an extremely wide selection of energy bars available in most grocery stores today.
+There is an extremely wide selection of energy bars available in most grocery stores today - from the regular ones to vegan energy bars.
 The more brands there are, the more variety of bars there will be, and not all bars are created equally.
 It’s difficult to make a generalization about how healthy all energy bars are, because each of us is looking for something different in a bar.
 We can, however, point you in the direction of what ingredients make an energy bar healthy or unhealthy.
 So, let’s get started!

 What Makes an Energy Bar “Healthy”?

 That’s right — some energy bars aren’t any better for you than candy bars.
 And they probably cost more, too!
 You want to avoid paying top dollar for something that’s equivalent to a Snickers bar when you’re making a choice based on your health (or your wallet!)
 But how can you tell if a bar has too much sugar in it?
 We recommend sticking to energy bars that contain less than 35% of calories from sugar.
 You can calculate this number by multiplying the grams of sugar in a bar and dividing that number by the amount of calories.
-Tahoe Trail Bars average at the low amount of 22-23% of calories from sugar content.
+Tahoe Trail Bars are low sugar energy bars with an average low amount of 22-23% of calories from sugar content.
+This makes them some of the healthiest energy bars you can find around.

 Naturally occurring sugars found in fruit or grains are fine, but make sure your energy bar contains no added sugar, even if it’s a “natural” sweetener like agave or brown rice syrup.
 Agave contains more fructose than high fructose corn syrup, a chemically made sweetener that you definitely want to avoid.
 Eating excessive amounts of sugar can increase health risks, and sugar will only provide you with a temporary energy rush and won’t fuel you throughout the day.